sanderdehaar/Sorin/README.md

 ## 🗺️ How It Works

-- Fake data is retrieved from the Sorin Supabase.
+- Dummy data is retrieved from the Sorin Supabase.
 - The dashboard fetches the data and displays it in line charts, cards, and maps.
 - Users can select specific sensors and time ranges to analyze trends.
 - Alerts and notifications highlight abnormal readings or critical values.